Landon Bay: granite-lined fiord, cliff-top Islands to Adirondack views, nature camp, fabulous trails, rich wildlife, inspiration for the soul

 Amazing Places, Amazing People

 Amazing Places deserve to be explored by Amazing People.
 We want to see and read all about your visit to Landon Bay.
 We’ll post your photos and stories here!
+Connect with us

 Now you can keep a record of the Amazing Places you have visited.
 Download our handy Amazing Places Frontenac Arch Biosphere Checklist